 Rospierski flees the third-floor landing of the west stairwell, runs down to the second floor and takes cover behind a locked door until he is found by law enforcement officials.

 Cruz enters the west stairwell on the third floor, leaving his rifle, vest and 180 live rounds of ammunition on the ground, and runs down the stairs.
-By that time he leaves the third floor, he has killed six more and wounded another four.

-None of the dead on the building’s top floor are found in classrooms.
+Later, when law enforcement reached the third floor, they would find that none of the dead on the building’s top floor are found in classrooms.
 Students were trapped in hallways as classroom and restroom doors were locked.

 Cruz leaves the building at the west end and walks toward Building 6, turns left and meets up with a group of fleeing students.